 Linux provides different ways to find directories.
 Here we will look at how to find directories in a recursive way.
 In this tutorial, we will use commands like

 Find Directories and Files with find Command

-Find command is popular command to used a lot of different purposes like find file and directory, take backup, copy files.
+Find command is a popular command to used a lot of different purposes like find file and directory, take a backup, copy files.
 Actually find do not have these abilities it just runs commands over search results like copy and backup.

 find LOCATION SEARCH_TERM ACTION

 - `LOCATION` is the path or location we will search in

 - `SEARCH_TERM` is the term which is the file or directory name we want to search

 - `ACTION` is optional which can take actions like print, delete, rename in the search results